Runner’s Trots: 12 Tips To Avoid Unplanned Bathroom Breaks

-Let’s just enter the confessional booth one at a time here.
+Let’s just enter the confessional booth here one at a time.
 It’s happened to all of us: you’re blissfully running along enjoying your workout, or maybe even running a race, when it strikes.

-No, we aren’t referring to a second wind or burst of energy, or the elusive runner’s high.
-This is the uninvited guest—or, more appropriately uninvited pest—known as runner’s trots or runner’s diarrhea.
+No, we aren’t referring to a second wind, burst of energy, or the elusive runner’s high.
+This is the uninvited guest—or, more appropriately, uninvited pest—known as runner’s trots or runner’s diarrhea.

 As runner’s trots is a very common occurrence, at least one time or another almost every runner has had to dodge into a shop to use the bathroom or dart into the nearby woods to find cover to relieve themselves.

-In this article, we will discuss what causes runner’s trots and 12 tips to prevent diarrhea from running.
+In this guide, we will discuss what causes runner’s trots and our best 12 tips for preventing digestive issues and gastrointestinal problems while you are out on your runs.

 A runner holding their stomach in pain.